 She also once paid for the life saving surgery of a man in St Lucia named Jean De Baptiste.
 He said “It cost a fortune and Amy paid for the whole thing.
 Her generosity gave me my life back”.

-Her father inspired by his daughters generosity would later set up the Amy Winehouse Foundation after her passing.
+Her father was later inspired by her genorisity to set up the Amy Winehouse Foundation after her passing.

 5/ She supported other artists